The Strategic Experience Architect:

 "I worked as a Product Designer wearing multiple hats by contributing to Research, UX, UI, Branding, and Marketing within a collaborative global cross-functional team."

-These aren't outliers—they're the new standard.
+These aren't outliers.
+They're the new standard.

-One 16 year design veteran shared their frustration:
+One 16-year design veteran shared their frustration:

 "There seems to be a growing trend towards hiring UX/UI hybrids, or ideally, individuals in Product Design... it feels like the field of UX is being undervalued, sometimes reduced to just UI."

-The message is clear: More is being asked of design professionals than ever before.
+More is being asked of design professionals than ever before.

 As one UX professional put it: